top of page

 Turning Art Into Action

-Since 2021, I’ve quietly raised over $50,000 for nonprofits through collaborative paintings, limited-edition prints, and live events—supporting causes like hunger relief, cancer research, and job training.
+Since 2021, more than $70,000 has been raised through collaborative paintings, limited-edition prints, and live events, supporting causes like hunger relief, cancer research, job training, and more.

-Now, ART Doing Good brings creativity, community, and purpose together to make lasting impact—one meaningful project at a time.
+What began as a creative way to give back is now growing into something bigger.
+ART Doing Good brings together art, community, and purpose to create meaningful impact, one project at a time.

 Where Creativity Meets Community Impact